-UPSET THE RHYTHM is a record label and live music promoter based in London, UK.
-Since 2003, we've been interested in developing a program of eclectic, innovative and thought-provoking music events across the capital.
-During this time we've enjoyed working with musicians from all over the world, including defining shows for Omar Souleyman, Asiq Nargile, Islam Chipsy and Group Doueh, alongside concerts for more well known acts like Sleaford Mods, Future Islands, Deerhoof, Wolf Eyes and Oneohtrix Point Never.
+UPSET THE RHYTHM is a record label and live music promotions company run by Christopher Tipton and based in London, UK.
+Since 2003, we've been interested in developing a program of eclectic, innovative and thought-provoking music events across the capital and beyond.
+During this time we've enjoyed working with musicians from all over the world, including memorable shows for Omar Souleyman, Asiq Nargile, OOIOO, Islam Chipsy and Group Doueh, alongside concerts for more well known acts like Sleaford Mods, Future Islands, Grouper, Ty Segall, Richard Dawson, Lankum, Deerhoof, Wolf Eyes, Moor Mother, Mount Eerie and Oneohtrix Point Never.
 Committed to breaking down barriers between musicians and audiences, Upset The Rhythm has worked with many exciting performers from all walks of life, from hosting the excellent, learning-disabled hiphop group The Fish Police to debuting the electrifying field recordings, jazz sax and poetry of Matana Roberts.
 We like working with artists of all ages, nationalities, abilities and genders who gather loosely under the umbrella of 'experimental music', as this takes us closer to what makes music most transformative and inspiring.